davestearns/tutorials/src/crypto.md

 Of course, all of this comes down to how well the properties in the certificate really identify the person, and the rigor of the CA's validation methods.
 If the certificate only contains an email address, and Bob doesn't already know Alice's email address, the certificate doesn't really help Bob know for sure that it came from Alice.
 But if it contains a domain name, or a legal name plus postal address, that might be sufficient for Bob to know it's really Alice.

-One place you can see digital certificates in action is your web browser when it's using HTTPS to talk with a particular domain.
+In practice, certificates are mostly issued to organizations and Internet domains to enable HTTPS web sites.
+You can see these in action in your web browser when it's using HTTPS to talk with a particular domain.
 If you're using Chrome, click on the site information icon next to the URL in the address bar (screenshots from January 2025):

 ![screenshot of site information icon in the Chrome address bar](img/chrome-view-cert-1.png)